patwarir/vertex-mirror/README.md

 A programming language interpreted by the .NET Common Language Runtime.

 ### How to Use
-Launch the RajatPatwari.Vertex.Test application dll and provide a Vertex file to compile.
-Some example Vertex files are provided in samples/.

 ### Notes
 __Framework:__ .NET Core 2.1